mantiumai/chirps/docs/development.md

 User-provided scans…

-# Target Application
+# Asset Application

 ## Overview

-The Target application provides functionality for managing and interfacing with various asset databases used for storing and searching document embeddings.
+The Asset application provides functionality for managing and interfacing with various asset databases used for storing and searching document embeddings.
 The supported asset types include Mantium, Redis, and Pinecone.

 ## Models

-### BaseTarget
+### BaseAsset

-The `BaseTarget` model is a polymorphic base class that all asset models inherit from.
+The `BaseAsset` model is a polymorphic base class that all asset models inherit from.
 It contains the following fields:

 - `name`: A CharField with a maximum length of 128 characters.
 - `user`: A ForeignKey to the User model.
 This field is nullable.

 Each derived asset model should implement the `search()` and `test_connection()` methods.

-## Derived Target Models
+## Derived Asset Models

-### MantiumTarget
+### MantiumAsset

-The `MantiumTarget` model represents a Mantium asset.
+The `MantiumAsset` model represents a Mantium asset.
 It contains the following fields:

 - `app_id`: A CharField with a maximum length of 256 characters.
 - `client_id`: A CharField with a maximum length of 256 characters.
 - `client_secret`: An EncryptedCharField with a maximum length of 256 characters.
 - `top_k`: An IntegerField with a default value of 100.

-### RedisTarget
+### RedisAsset

-The `RedisTarget` model represents a Redis asset.
+The `RedisAsset` model represents a Redis asset.
 It contains the following fields:

 - `host`: A CharField with a maximum length of 1048 characters.
 - `port`: A PositiveIntegerField.